solid/solidproject.org/pages/team.md

 ## Sarven Capadisli
 **Solid Editor**
 [Sarven Capadisli](https://csarven.ca/#i) contributes to the advancement of technical specifications in the Solid ecosystem and aims to ensure open consensus within a common ethical framework.
-He is a technical architect at Inrupt and has been involved in the evolution of Solid alongside TimBL at MIT since 2015.
+They have been involved in the evolution of Solid alongside TimBL at MIT since 2015.

 ## Ruben Verborgh
 **Solid Editor**